quarkiverse/quarkus-jdbi/README.md

-Jdbi provides convenient, idiomatic access to relational data in Java
+Jdbi provides convenient, idiomatic access to relational data in Java This quarkus extension makes it possible to use JDBI in native executables.

+# Example usage

  Add the following dependency in your pom.xml to get started,